csctcloud/connect/documentation/docs/additional/install-openssh.md

 OpenSSH is a tool used for remotely logging into servers using the SSH protocol.
 It's normally already included in modern operating systems but if you're using an older version of Windows you'll need to install it to be able to generate SSH keys and launch SSH connections.

 !!! info
-    You can check if OpenSSH is installed by entering the `ssh` command in a [terminal](terminals.md) window - if you get the output below it is properly installed:
+    You can check if OpenSSH is installed by entering the `ssh` command in a [terminal](terminals.md) window - if you get an output similar to the one below it is properly installed:

     ``` console
     usage: ssh [-46AaCfGgKkMNnqsTtVvXxYy] [-B bind_interface] [-b bind_address]